-Join George Maestri for an in-depth discussion in this video Understanding phonemes, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Understanding phonemes, part of Learning Character Animation.

 …Now, let's move on to dialog and lip sync.
 Now, when a character talks,…his mouth or the shape of his mouth moves to match prerecorded dialog.…Now, these shapes are known as phonemes.…Now, each sound that the mouth makes has a specific shape that…is associated with it, And by…stringing these shapes together, we create animation.…So, the first thing I want…you to do is to understand the basic shapes.…There are two categories of shapes.…